|

 --multibyte-handling=warn_sym_only

-Controls how the assembler handles multibyte characters in
+Controls how the assembler handles multibyte characters in the

-generate a warning message whenever any multibyte character
+warning message whenever any multibyte character is

-a name that contains multibyte characters.
-(References to
+that contains multibyte characters.
+(References to undefined

-undefined symbols will not generate a warning).
+symbols will not generate a warning).

 --no-pad-sections